Former Associate Justice of the Washington Supreme Court

 Bobbe Bridge at six days old, 1944.

 I was the first in my family to go to college.
-I really liked being a student, and teaching was an opportunity to learn and still make money.
+I really liked being a student, and teaching was an opportunity to learn and make money.
 I didn’t feel called to K-12, so college teaching was where I headed.
 I graduated from the University of Washington with a degree in Political Science and went to the University of Michigan for a graduate degree.
 I was on track to complete a doctorate in Political Science with an emphasis on American government and a sub-specialty in judicial politics.
-I was always fascinated by law, but I didn’t know any lawyers and it was not something that I thought I could afford to do, but there I was in Ann Arbor with a masters and a grant to do work for my dissertation on juvenile justice.
+I was always fascinated by law, but I didn’t know any lawyers and it was not something that I thought I could afford to do.
+But there I was, in Ann Arbor with a masters and a grant to do work for my dissertation on juvenile justice.

-Bridge at her high school graduation.
+Justice Bridge at her high school graduation.

 Caricature of Justice Bridge, 2000.

-Bobbe and her husband Jon, with her mother- and father-in-law, Shirley and Herb.
+Justice Bridge and her husband Jon, with her mother- and father-in-law, Shirley and Herb.

-Bridge accepting her second oath of office, 2002.
+Justice Bridge accepting her second oath of office, 2002.

 That was one of those opportunities where I didn’t think that it was the right move.
 Unlike when I was contemplating the move from private practice, when I certainly had not learned everything I needed to know about the practice of law, but I had had the great opportunity at Garvey Schubert to do a variety of areas of law, so I felt ready.
 But this I wasn’t ready for.
 I thought I had a lot left to do at the Superior Court level and I enjoyed my work immensely.
-But Chief Justice Barbara Durham retired and left a vacancy on the court and then-Governor Gary Locke was accepting applications and letters of interest, and I was encouraged by a number of people to go for the vacancy.
+But Chief Justice Barbara Durham retired and left a vacancy on the court and then-Governor Gary Locke was accepting applications and letters of interest, and I was encouraged to go for the vacancy.
 I said to them that there’s no question it would be a great honor and a great opportunity, but I don’t think it’s me.
-But I thought about it more and said “okay” and Governor Locke agreed.
+But I thought about it more and said “Okay,” and Governor Locke agreed.
 The opportunity to get back to more of an academic posture, although it’s judging, it’s also learning, researching, and writing, so it’s a very different role than judging at the Superior Court level.
 But I was very blessed—it was a fabulous opportunity serving with Charles Z. Smith, and I learned a lot.

 Justice Bridge and the other members of the Washington State Supreme Court, 2002.

 I’ve been a part of a formalized program for first year students at the University of Washington Law School since I was at Garvey Schubert, where they put together practicing lawyers and judges to mentor first-year law students.
 I’ve done that for years and I love it.
 Annually during the holidays, I host a lunch and bring everyone together.
-It’s particularly neat for the newest first-year law student to see what has happened with the others, and show them that there is life after law school, and people really do survive this.
-Some of them are still practicing law and some of them are now stay-at-home moms, so they see the variety that’s open and it’s really is a good experience for them.
+It’s particularly neat for the newest first-year law student to see what has happened with the others and show them that there is life after law school.
+It helps them to explore job opportunities and be in the right positions for internships as well as full-time jobs.
+It makes me feel good to be a part of it.

 Swearing in Judge Raquel Montaya-Lewis to the Whatcom County Superior Court, January 16, 2015.

-I decided that I was not going to run for reelection in 2008, and I thought about weaving together these experiences of what the political system’s change had on the network that I had developed, from both my Superior Court Judges Association roles, in addition to my roles on the Supreme Court, and then return to my roots in juvenile court.
+I decided that I was not going to run for reelection in 2008, and I thought about weaving together my experience, knowledge of the child welfare and juvenile justice systems, the network I’d developed (from Superior Court, Supreme Court, other branches of government, philanthropy, CBO, and community), decided to return to my graduate school roots in juvenile court.
 I figured I had one more gig in me, so I thought about a variety of ways in which I could do that.
-When I was contemplating this, I learned that all of these kids shared so many of the same needs and experiences, whether they came in on the juvenile justice side or whether they came in through the door of child abuse and neglect.
-In child welfare, they really were the same kids and yet these systems didn’t talk to one another, they didn’t share resources, they weren’t learning from one another.
-So how could I bring that to a business, as it were?
+I’d learned that the kids in the systems shared many of the same needs and experiences, whether they came in on the juvenile justice side or whether they came in through the door of child abuse and neglect.
+They were really the same kids and yet these systems didn’t talk to one another, they didn’t share resources, they weren’t learning from one another.
+So how could I bring that to an enterprise?
 I looked at a couple of models across the country, one of which was the Juvenile Law Center in Philadelphia, run by Bob Schwartz.
 It was focused originally on juvenile justice and later added some elements of child welfare.
-So I thought that I could have the opportunity to do something similar.
+I thought that I could have the opportunity to do something similar.

-Bridge watching as Governor Inslee signs the legislation for the new Children's Department.
+Justice Bridge watching as Governor Inslee signs the legislation for the new Children's Department.

-Bridge at the CCYJ Norm Maleng Breakfast, March 14, 2018.
+Justice Bridge at the CCYJ Norm Maleng Breakfast, March 14, 2018.